An extended variational setting for critical SPDEs with L\'evy noise: Introduction

 \subsection{The setting and main result}

 In the rest of the paper we are concerned with the stochastic evolution equation

 where $W$ is a $U$-cylindrical Wiener process, $U$ is a separable Hilbert space, $\Nt(dz,dt) = N(dz,dt) - \nu(dz)dt$ is a Poisson martingale measure with jump measure $N$ and characteristic measure $\nu$ which is $\sigma$-finite on the measure space $(Z,\cZ,\nu)$.
-In Theorems \ref{thm:varglobal} and \ref{thm:contdep} we will prove a global existence and uniqueness result, an a-priori bound on the $L^2$-moments, and continuous dependency on the initial data.
+In Theorems~\ref{thm:varglobal} and \ref{thm:contdep} we will prove a global existence and uniqueness result, an a-priori bound on the $L^2$-moments, and continuous dependence on the initial data.

-In order to give the reader a glimpse of the results of the paper, we present a very special case of our main results below (see Section \ref{sec:global} for the general case).
-Below we assume that the term $A_0$ is linear for simplicity. \begin{theorem} Let $(\cV, \cH, \cV^*)$ be a Gelfand triple of Hilbert spaces.
+In order to give the reader a glimpse of the results of the paper, we present a very special case of our main results below (see Section~\ref{sec:global} for the general case).
+Below we assume that the terms $A_0$, $B_0$ and $C_0$ are linear for simplicity.
+However, in the main results they are allowed to be quasi-linear. \begin{theorem} Let $(\cV, \cH, \cV^*)$ be a Gelfand triple of Hilbert spaces.
 Suppose that

 and there are constants $\kappa>0$ and $M\geq 0$ such that

 Suppose $F:\cV\to \cV^*$ and that there are $C,\rho>0$ and $0\leq \alpha\leq \frac12 <\beta\leq 1$ such that